 This can take up to an hour or more if you have it set to medium heat, which is what I do.

-By this I mean that once in awhile, maybe every 10 to 15 minutes, check the water to see if there’s too much.
-If you’re able to press your measuring cup into the apples and water fills the cup at all; remove the water from the pot.
+By this, I mean that once in awhile, maybe every 10 to 15 minutes, check the water to see if there’s too much.
+If you’re able to press your measuring cup into the apples and water fills the cup at all; remove that water from the pot.
 This will prevent runny applesauce.
 We want this to be nice and chunky.

 This is one of the secrets I have for making delicious applesauce.